howardsolutions/testing-intro/README.md

 2. Write test is not hard.
 There're only codes that hard to test.

 3. Test Driven Development (TDD): Write the test first, then implement the function so the test passes.

+4. TDD - It's hard to write code that's hard to test IF you start with the tests and make them pass.